 - Lung damage?
 Yes, often caused by exposure to harmful fumes, dust, smoke and chemicals

 - Heart attacks and strokes?
 Yes, if caused by physical or mental stress of employment

 Pre-existing injuries are covered by workers' compensation provided the current job setting aggravates or accelerates the prior condition.
 Although it can be difficult to establish, our attorneys have the knowledge and experience you need to prove your case.

 Why should I hire Severance, Burko, Spalter & Masone, PC to handle my claim?

 At SBSM, PC we offer unmatched compassionate, efficient and effective legal representation to each of our clients on an individual level.
 Our services are offered on a contingency fee basis, so you do not pay an attorney's fee unless we recover for you.
 We provide comprehensive legal services from initial claims filing through settlement, judgment and appeals when necessary.

 Contact us today and talk to an experienced professional

 Our law firm has over 35 years of experience helping working class citizens obtain their due compensation for work-related injuries.
 We proudly serve employees and disabled persons in and around Brooklyn and Staten Island, New York, by helping them deal with employers, insurance companies and the Social Security Administration.
-Call us at (718) 625-2300 to set up an appointment at our Montague Center office in Brooklyn or our Staten Island office.
+Call us at (718) 625-2300 to set up an appointment at our Montague Center office in Brooklyn office.
 Hablamos espanol.